NabeelSohail-30/Word-Cloud-App-Streamlit/README.md

 ## Features / Modules
 The Word Cloud App offers the following features:
-Document Upload: Users can upload PDF, TXT, and DOC documents for word cloud generation.
+- **Document Upload**: Users can upload PDF, TXT, and DOC documents for word cloud generation.
-Customization: Users can customize the word cloud's appearance by adjusting parameters such as color schemes, fonts, and shapes.
+- **Customization**: Users can customize the word cloud's appearance by adjusting parameters such as color schemes, fonts, and shapes.
-Word Cloud Generation: The app generates word clouds based on the uploaded documents.
+- **Word Cloud Generation**: The app generates word clouds based on the uploaded documents.
-Word Frequency Table: A table is generated with each word in the document along with its frequency.
+- **Word Frequency Table**: A table is generated with each word in the document along with its frequency.
-CSV Export: Users can download the word frequency table as a CSV file.
+- **CSV Export**: Users can download the word frequency table as a CSV file.
-Image Download: Users can download the generated word cloud as an image.
+- **Image Download**: Users can download the generated word cloud as an image.

 ## Project Status
 Completed